- > iOS 11.4 'causing battery drain'

 - > WiFi & Bluetooth issues with iOS 11

-Despite Apple's extensive testing and the public and developer beta programs, there are have been a fair few problems with iOS 11, the newest version of the iPhone and iPad software.
+Despite Apple's extensive testing and the public and developer beta programs, there are have been a few problems with iOS 11, the newest version of the iPhone and iPad software.
 As we hear of them we will outline them here, along with any fixes that have been suggested.

 Below we will look at some of the key issues and the suggested fixes for them.

 It was initially thought that the issue - which is causing the touch functionality in some iPhone 8 models to stop working - was linked to the use of non-Apple screens being installed by third parties, rather than Apple.
-However, it appears that iOS 11 is also causing some issues with genuine Apple displays that have been used to repair broken iPhones.
+However, it appears that iOS 11 is was causing some issues with genuine Apple displays that have been used to repair broken iPhones.

 According to an Engadget report, iPhone 8, 8 Plus and iPhone X models that have been repaired with official Apple display, are unable to adjust brightness automatically.
 This problem is actually affecting devices running iOS 11.1, iOS 11.2, and iOS 11.3, according to that report.

 Companies who perform third-party repairs believe that Apple is disabling functionality on purpose, even though the right-to-repair (using a third-party) is protected by law.